 Andie will help the CCG to continue to commission high quality services.
 Andie is a serving Fire Fighter with over 27 years’ experience with the County Durham and Darlington Fire & Rescue Service.

-Dr Andrea Jones, who has worked as Darlington GP for over 20 years is now working alongside other clinicians and managers in supporting NHS Hartlepool and Stockton-On-Tees CCG and NHS Darlington CCG in improving NHS services for the people of Hartlepool, Stockton-On-Tees and Darlington.
+Dr Andrea Jones, Chief Clinical Officer, has worked as a Darlington GP for over 20 years and is now working alongside other clinicians and managers in supporting NHS Hartlepool and Stockton-On-Tees CCG and NHS Darlington CCG in improving NHS services for the people of Hartlepool, Stockton-On-Tees and Darlington.
 Originally from Leeds, Dr Jones, gained her MB BS medical qualification in 1986 at Newcastle University before undertaking GP training at Denmark Street Surgery in Darlington.
 Qualifying as a GP in 1990, she joined the former Netherlaw Surgery, now Blacketts, in 1991.

 Dr Jones, whose involvement with the former Primary Care Trust began when, as musculoskeletal lead, she established a service based in the community for patients with arthritis, joint and soft tissue problems, aiming was to improve access to support and treatment for patients, without necessarily needing to attend hospital.
 With her background and experience, she has supported a team improving the services for the most common cause of back problems, that is currently being rolled out across the North East.